A Guide to Making This a Living Document

 Finally, and in line with other HSE policies, it would be a good idea to appoint a responsible person to manage the implementation of safety measures and who would be responsible for communicating to staff and is the one point of contact to ensure everyone is following the company advice.

-Book a demo and see the power of Velappity in action
+Start a free trial and see the power of Velappity in action

 A Digital Approach